bichenkk/AWSTPEWorkshop-20180524-EC2-S3-CF/README.md

 ![AWS Workshop Series - ImageCFCacheHit](https://raw.githubusercontent.com/juntinyeh/AWSWorkshop-20180524-EC2-S3-CF/master/images/imagecfcachehit.png)
 And there is an header saying:  `X-Cache: Hit from cloudfront` , which telling you now the traffice started from S3, and through delivered through cloudfront distribution.

+#### To verify if that really different?
+(Optional)
+* You might already know that: S3 can also serve the web page and image, why should I circle this to use one more service?
+Now you can start to do an experiment: Try to access the image in S3 directly, and compare the access speed.
+* AWS Cosole > S3 > `YOUR_S3_BUCKET` > Click on the image > Make Public
+* And then get the link on the image detail, and try again on your browser.
+* Through the developer tool, you can compare with the speed.
+(If you did choose the long distance region for your source.)

 ### Step 8:
 #### Create Multi-Origin and Behaviors
 * Now, you roughly know how it works to cache the image at cloudfront edge, but you wonder if we can simple cache everything from EC2?